 Brad Bell is owner of Blue Fox Communications.

 His previous full-time faculty positions were at Rockford College, Georgia Southern University, and The Ohio State University at Mansfield.
-Brad Bell currently teaches/mentors in the M.A. degree program (online) in liberal studies at Excelsior College.
-He is also Contributing Faculty at Walden University.
+Brad Bell currently teaches in the M.A. degree program (online) in liberal studies at Excelsior College.

 He is the author of several books.
 In his book, Finding Meaning, he proposed that there are seven sources of finding meaning in life: authenticity, creativity, continuity, coherence, purpose, wholeness, and connectedness.
 In his book, The Social Psychology of Fundraising, Fourth Edition, he proposed six principles of donating behavior.
 These are the credibility principle, the self-image principle, the fairness principle, the value principle, the attention principle, and the identification principle.

 He has a website that has articles with interesting information concerning thinking, feeling, and human behavior.
 This website is psychologyandsociety.com.